MKesenheimer/fault-injection-library/docs/multiplexing.md

 # Multiplexing

 Multiplexing is a technique to quickly switch between different supply voltage levels of the microcontroller.
 Similar to glitching with the [crowbar technique](glitches.md), this can cause a fault in the microcontroller.
-A fundamental difference is that with the multiplexing fault injection method, the supply voltage of the microcontroller is not pulled to GND, but intermediate voltages can also be used, for example 1.8V or user-defined voltages.
+A fundamental difference is that with the multiplexing-fault-injection method, the supply voltage of the microcontroller is not pulled to GND, but intermediate voltages can also be used, for example 1.8V or user-defined voltages.
 It is also possible to go through a sequence of different supply voltages, so called voltage profiles.

 With the second hardware revision of the Pico Glitcher, it is possible to create different voltage profiles and apply them to the supply voltage of the target.
 This is made possible by the introduction of the multiplexing stage, section [customizing your Pico Glitcher](customize.md#pico-glitcher-v2-gpio-pin-overview).
-The multiplexing stage also allows the target to be supplied with power entirely via this multiplexing stage.
+The multiplexing stage also allows the target to be supplied with power.
 It is therefore not necessary to additionally supply the target with voltage via the ‘VTARGET’ output.

 ## Multiplexing test setup